tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 As for design, I need to practice my typography muscle.
 Eventually I will see it.
 But until than I need to be more thoughtful and inquisitive about all my design decisions.

 I have to always ask myself why my font choice properly reflects the brand.
-I must be able to rationalizethat.
+I must be able to rationalize that.

+Ask what emotions am I feeling with this font?
+Even better: ask a friend how this font make him feel?
+Or how the design make my fell.